amr12338kh/cars_hub/README.md

-This is a training on a small e-commerce website "carshub" build with everything new in Next.js 14
+This is an cars store website "carshub" build with everything new in Next.js 14

 ## Tech Stack